HeyItsMicro/SoFaygo-OG-Files/README.md

 **OG File**	- The original, unmodified file of a song is available.
 Usually has the best sound quality.

 ### Releases
 Releases can be found on [GitHub](https://github.com/HeyItsMicro/SoFaygo-OG-Files/releases) and [MEGA](https://mega.nz/folder/M3N3SahJ#4lAW8vT1NL41MABUobx_gw), I will keep both up to date.
-MEGA last updated with version v1.2.0 on 12/24/24.
+MEGA last updated with v1.2.0 on 12/24/24.

 ### Special Thanks
 Thanks to Josh Kori for maintaining the [SoFaygo Tracker](https://docs.google.com/spreadsheets/u/0/d/1HISW5L6rWvEW-ZtHrUQRBbjwfOYTrTuzi5fgPkwtObQ/htmlview), it made this a lot easier to create. <br/>